-In a large bowl, mix together the flour, salt, and bicarbonate of soda.
+In a large bowl, mix together the flour, salt, and baking soda.
 Add the buttermilk and stir to form a loose dough.

 Lightly dust the work surface with flour and turn out the dough.
 Knead the dough gently until smooth.

-Shape the dough into a ball and flatten to roughly 5cm/ 2in thick.
-Using a sharp knife lightly slash the surface of the dough in the shape of a cross.
+Shape the dough into a ball and flatten to roughly 2 inches (5 centimeters) thick.
+Using a sharp knife, lightly slash the surface of the dough in the shape of a cross.

-Place the dough on a greased, baking sheet and bake in the oven for 30-35 mins until well risen and a light brown color.
+Place the dough on a greased, baking sheet and bake in the oven for 30 to 35 minutes until well risen and a light brown color.